nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

     The only allowed channels are those contained in the `BLE_FREQ` tuple.

-    .. versionchanged:: 2.1.0
+    .. versionchanged:: 2.1.0 Invalid input ignored

-        Any invalid input value (that is not found in `BLE_FREQ`) had raised a `ValueError` exception.
+        Prevoiusly, any invalid input value (that is not found in `BLE_FREQ`) had raised a `ValueError` exception.
 This behavior changed to ignoring invalid input values, and the exception is no longer raised.